w3f/polkadot-wiki/docs/general/faq.md

 ### What is the block time of the relay chain?

-Both the Kusama and Polkadot networks are currently operating at a rate of one block every six seconds.
+Both the Kusama and Polkadot networks are operating at a rate of one block every six seconds.

 ### Does Polkadot support smart contracts?